What is a Currency Swap Contract?

 A currency swap consists of two streams (legs) of fixed or floating interest payments denominated in two currencies.
 The transfer of interest payments occurs on predetermined dates.
 In addition, if the swap counterparties previously agreed to exchange principal amounts, those amounts must also be exchanged on the maturity date at the same exchange rate.

 Currency swaps are primarily used to hedge potential risks associated with fluctuations in currency exchange rates or to obtain lower interest rates on loans in a foreign currency.
 The swaps are commonly used by companies that operate in different countries.
+For example, if a company is conducting business abroad, it would often use currency swaps to retrieve more favorable loan rates in their local currency, as opposed to borrowing money from a foreign bank.

 For example, a company may take a loan in the domestic currency and enter a swap contract with a foreign company to obtain a more favorable interest rate on the foreign currency that is otherwise is unavailable.